-Few books of the Bible are as well known as the four Gospels in the New testament.
+Few books of the holy Bible are as well known as the four Gospels in the New testament.
 These four books relay Jesus’ birth, ministry, death, and resurrection as well as his teachings which are central to the Christian faith.
 Each Gospel emphasizes or highlights different parts of Jesus’ life and mission in order to better help readers to understand the story and its significance.
 The Gospels of Matthew, Mark, and Luke are known as the Synoptic Gospels because they provide a synopsis or narrative account of Jesus’ life and ministry.
-The Gospel of John is set apart.
+The spiritual Gospel of John is set apart.
 John has a broader theological focus and is less concerned with providing a straightforward narrative of events.

 But who wrote the Gospel of John?
 And what does the identity of the author tell us about the message this Biblical book presents?
 We’ll take a look at some of the different scholarly perspectives on this question and offer insights to help you engage the Gospel of John in a new way.